zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}allowedRuntimeClassNames is a whitelist of RuntimeClass names that may be specified on a pod.
+    <dd>allowedRuntimeClassNames is a whitelist of RuntimeClass names that may be specified on a pod.
 A value of "*" means that any RuntimeClass name is allowed, and must be the only item in the list.
-An empty list requires the RuntimeClassName field to be unset.{{% /md %}}</dd>
+An empty list requires the RuntimeClassName field to be unset.</dd>

     <dt class="property-optional"
             title="Optional">